Skip to main content

 Travel Restriction

-Eligibility & Requirements
+Student Eligibility & Requirements

-Brazil currently has a Travel Health Low Risk rating, with specific regions having a U-M Regional Travel Restriction risk rating.
+Brazil currently has a U-M Travel Health Low Risk rating, with specific regions having a Regional Travel Restriction risk rating.

 1. Determine whether the cities or locations you visit are within a Travel Health Low Risk area or within a Regional Travel Restriction area.